pushpullleg/er-idle-time-analysis/Doctor_Idle_Time/DOCTOR_IDLE_ANALYSIS_EXPLANATION.md

 - Potentially others...

 **Conclusion:**
-- 2 doctors were idle
+- 1 doctor was idle (even with 10-min buffer)
 - At least 1 patient (Jane) was waiting
-- **This is a bottleneck!** Jane waited 30 minutes despite having 2 available doctors.
+- **This is a bottleneck!** Jane waited 30 minutes despite having 1 available doctor.

 ---